Funding and Financial Aid

 Teacher Pledge

 In order to provide children with the best possible education, the School of Education is dedicated to strengthening and diversifying Wisconsin’s teacher workforce.
 To accomplish this goal, we are pledging to pay the equivalent of in-state tuition and fees, testing and licensing costs for all teacher education students, including Special Education with Teacher Certification master’s students.
 In return, our students pledge to work at a Wisconsin pre-kindergarten through 12th-grade school for three years after graduation as a special educator.
 The Teacher Pledge is open to all participating teacher education students — and is the first program of its kind offered by a public university.
-For more information, see the Teacher Pledge webpage or contact Carly Marco (cmarco@wisc.edu).
+For more information, see the Teacher Pledge webpage or contact Carly Marco (cmarco@wisc.edu). *Note: International students are not eligible for the Pledge.
+Students may only use the Pledge for one degree.

 Teach Grants